boldsuck/haveno-reto-docs/docs/haveno-ui/backup_and_restore.md

 Once you've restored your payment account metadata, you'll see the accounts in Haveno-reto, but they'll have no aging or signing status.
 You can get aging and signing status back by replacing `xmr_mainnet/keys/sig.key` from your backup.

-- Make sure you have no active offers, trades or disputes; once you change sig.key, you will become unreachable.
+- Make sure you have no active offers, trades or disputes; once you change `sig.key`, you will become unreachable.
 - Close Haveno-reto.
 Also make sure you've made a backup of your data directory (just in case).
-- Replace `/path/to/data/directory/xmr_mainnet/keys/sig.key` with the sig.key from your backup.
+- Replace `/path/to/data/directory/xmr_mainnet/keys/sig.key` with the `sig.key` from your backup.

 Upon opening Haveno-reto, you should see account aging and signing status restored for your fiat payment accounts.
 If you don't, double-check:

 - You copied account metadata and salt correctly in the previous step.
-- The sig.key you copied is the correct one (i.e., the one you were using when your accounts accrued aging and/or got signed)
+- The `sig.key` you copied is the correct one (i.e., the one you were using when your accounts accrued aging and/or got signed)

 ### 4. Restore onion address